All Episodes

 We're talking Hillary Clinton here.

-Well, wait, she didn't have any encryption on it.
+But wait, she didn't have any encryption on it.

 Well, it's not encryption that I'm talking about.

-A rate array.
+A RAID array.

 It's pretty advanced.

-Uh no, uh just about every server you are going to buy these days is going to have a slot for four drives at least.
+No, just about every server you are going to buy these days is going to have a slot for four drives at least.

-So she pulls pulls one of the drives, puts a new one in, and it writes redundancy to that drive.
+So she pulls one of the drives, puts a new one in, and it writes redundancy to that drive.

 And eventually all four drives, or however many drives are in that server, are in the trunk of her car with all the bodies headed for the car crusher.